 - Choose a racket with a good vibration absorption system.

-- Use overgrips to adapt the handle size to your hand.
+- Use overgrips to adapt the grip size to your hand.

-- Take a lesson to correct your backhand technique.
+- Take a lesson to blow out your backhand technique.

 2. Ankle Sprain

-Abrupt changes in direction and quick changes of footing on synthetic turf are traumatic for the joints.
+Sudden changes in direction and footwork on artificial turf are traumatic for the joints.

 - The cause: Unsuitable shoes (too much grip or not enough lateral support) or muscle fatigue that reduces alertness.